eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

 Some constant-folding has already taken place during parsing.
 We can make the graph printing more fine-grained with `-XX:PrintIdealGraphLevel=6`, and get a second folder with more graphs:
 ![image](https://github.com/user-attachments/assets/77f317c2-a344-4db8-8f1a-2f9d3127fc53)
 We can now see the graph after each bytecode is parsed.
 The graphs look quite large and a little messy, as they are not yet cleaned up.
-Personally, I find IGV good to get an overview over the graph, but when it comes to specific questions I prefer to debug directly using RR, where I have more fine-grained control and see how it links to the C++ code of the compiler.
+Personally, I find IGV good to get an overview over the graph, but when it comes to specific questions I prefer to debug directly using rr, where I have more fine-grained control and see how it links to the C++ code of the compiler.

-**Using the RR Debugger**
+**Using the rr Debugger**

 Many are familiar with [gdb](https://en.wikipedia.org/wiki/GNU_Debugger), a commonly used debugger for C / C++ / assembly.
-[rr](https://en.wikipedia.org/wiki/Rr_(debugging)) provides an enhancement to gdb, by allowing reverse-execution.
+[rr](https://github.com/rr-debugger/rr) provides an enhancement to gdb, by allowing reverse-execution.
 This has been an essencial tool when debugging the C2 compiler:
 I often see a state of the IR, and wonder how we got there.
-Then I can set watchpoints or breakpoints, and let rr reverse-continue, leading me to an earlier state that hopefully gives me more information about what happened and why.
+Then I can set watchpoints or breakpoints, and let rr reverse execute, leading me to an earlier state that hopefully gives me more information about what happened and why.

 You should probably consult an online tutorial if you have never used it.
-Essencially, it supports the "navigation" commands from gdb, but you can put `reverse-` in from to go backwards (e.g. `reverse-step`, `reverse-continue`, `reverse-next`).
+Essencially, it supports the "navigation" commands from gdb, but you can put `reverse-` in from to go backwards (e.g. `reverse-step`, `reverse-continue`, `reverse-next` - or the corresponding shortcuts: `rs`, `rc`, and `rn`, respectively).
-I will simply present how I use it below, but that will not give you a complete picture of what you can do with rr.
+I will simply present how I use rr below, but that will not give you a complete picture of what you can do with rr.

 Personally, I have made the experience that the `fastdebug` build of Hotspot is much faster than the `slowdebug`, but for debugging
 I prefer to use `slowdebug` because it seems to work more reliably, i.e. fewer things are optimized away.
+`slowdebug` also allows you to call any methods as found in the source code which is often not the case with `fastdebug` because they are directly inlined.
+Local variables are also not optimized away with `slowdebug`.

-Let us record a run:
+Let us now record a run with rr:
 ```
 rr ./java -XX:CompileCommand=printcompilation,Test::* -XX:CompileCommand=compileonly,Test::test -Xbatch -XX:-TieredCompilation -XX:CompileCommand=printinlining,Test::test Test.java
 ```

 Once recorded, we can `rr replay` this run as many times as we would like, and it is always exactly the same.
 The recording allows us also to do reverse execution, since the debugger has a history it can traverse forward and backward.
+Note that you can still call state modifying methods at a breakpoint or modify variables, memory etc. But as soon as you leave the breakpoint by going forward or backward, everything is reset to the state found in the recorded execution.
 On my system, this looks like this:
 ```
 $ rr replay
 GNU gdb (Ubuntu 9.2-0ubuntu1~20.04.2) 9.2